Anton spent 3 years working at an online music magazine as a writer, interviewer, photographer, editor, and eventually co-editor-in-chief.

-How to Write an Album Review
+How to Write a Memorable Album Review

 Putting music into words can be a rather daunting task.
 The sounds are like magic, intangible, fleeting, and intrinsically infinite.
 So, how does one describe such wizardry?
 How does one transcribe a universe of patterns and emotional contrition into words?